 The SRTS Program is federally funded, created under Section 1404 of the 2005 Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).

 - Enable and encourage children, including those with disabilities, to walk and bicycle to school

 - Make bicycling and walking to school a safer and more appealing transportation alternative, thereby encouraging a healthy and active lifestyle from an early age

-- Facilitate the planning, development, and implementation of projects and activities that will improve safety and reduce traffic, fuel consumption, and air pollution in the vicinity of schools
+- Facilitate the planning, development, and implementation of projects and activities that will improve safety and reduce traffic, fuel consumption, and air pollution near schools

-Non-infrastructure funding from SAFETEA-LU is still available through the Virginia Safe Routes to School Program.
-More information is available on the Travel Plans and Grants landing page.
+Non-infrastructure funding from SAFETEA-LU is still available through SRTS.
+For more information, please visit the Travel Plans and Grants landing page.